 Exhibitors are not allowed to use the APA logo and APA Convention art in any public or private promotional materials.
 In addition, the Metro Toronto Convention Centre (MTCC) logo may not be used in any public or private promotional materials, without written consent.
 MTCC maintains a library of images for promotional and marketing materials.
 Use of these photos is permitted only upon agreement to credit both the photographer and MTCC.

 The Metro Toronto Convention Centre (MTCC) has exclusive food and beverage rights within the Convention Centre.
 All food and beverage items must be supplied and prepared by the Metro Toronto Convention Centre Catering Department.
 This includes bottled water.
 MTCC’s Food & Beverage Department welcomes your questions about their services, including special requests and custom menus.
 Please contact any member of MTCC’s Catering Department at (416) 585-8144 or e-mail.

 Helium balloons and helium tanks are prohibited in the APA exhibit hall.

 Glitter, Confetti, Stickers, and Decals

-Glitter, confetti, stickers, or decals may not be used in connection with any exhibit in the APA exhibit hall, or used for any purpose within the Hawai'i Convention Center.
+Glitter, confetti, stickers or decals may not be used in connection with any exhibit in the APA exhibit hall, or used for any purpose within the Metro Toronto Convention Centre.